NanoAdblocker/NanoCore2/notes/privacy_policy.md

 ### Passive Data Disclosure

-Nano Adblocker may connect to first-party and/or third-party servers to download assets updates.
+Nano Adblocker may connect to remote servers to download assets updates.
 Built-in assets are defined [here](https://github.com/NanoAdblocker/NanoCore2/blob/master/src/assets.json).
 You may import other assets, in which case Nano Adblocker will connect to additional servers as per your instruction.